Ethan7102/COMP3122_assignment1/readme.md

 curl localhost:9990/me
 ```

-* /students: Return a JSON object with all the students’ attributes
+* /students: Return a JSON object with all the students’ attributes.
 ```
 curl localhost:9990/students
 ```

-* /students/<student_id>: Return a JSON object with the specified student
+* /students/<student_id>: Return a JSON object with the specified student.
+The student_id can be changed to other number.
 ```
 curl localhost:9990/students/33333
 ```

-* /takes: Return the attributes of all the students with the courses
+* /takes: Return the attributes of all the students with the courses.
 ```
 curl localhost:9990/takes
 ```

-* /takes/<student_id>: Return a JSON object for the specified student
+* /takes/<student_id>: Return a JSON object for the specified student.
+The student_id can be changed to other number.
 ```
 curl localhost:9990/takes/33333
 ```